pascallanger/DIY-Multiprotocol-TX-Module/README.md

 For serial, leave all 4 selection pins unconnected.
 For PPM, connect 1 to 4 of the selection protocol pins to GND.
 The protocol/mode selection must be done before the power is applied.

+###Report issues
+You can report your problem using the [GitHub issue](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module/issues) system or go to the [Main thread on RCGROUPS](http://www.rcgroups.com/forums/showthread.php?t=2165676) to ask your question.
+Please provide the following information:
+- Multiprotocol code version
+- TX type
+- Using PPM or Serial, if using er9x or ersky9x the version in use
+- Different led status (multimodule and model)
+- Explanation of the behavior and reproduction steps